 Jails, Institutions, and Near Death

 Spring of 2006 I spent 2 months in jail getting sober for the last time.
-I spent my time locked up reading the Bible, The Big Book, writing ‘Paradise for the Hellbound’7, and praying that the judge would sentence me to Bridgehouse.
-Bridgehouse (B.H.) is a rehab center owned by Meridian Behavioral Health.
-I had been on the Methadone program there and I sent letters to my doctor to get me into rehab.
+I spent my time locked up reading the Bible, The Big Book, writing ‘Paradise for the Hellbound’, and praying that the judge would sentence me to Bridgehouse.
+Bridgehouse (B.H.) is a rehab center owned by Meridian Behavioral Healthcare.
+I had been on the Methadone program there and I sent letters to my doctor to get me into rehab from jail.
 He was all for it.
-He himself later landed in rehab too.
+He himself later landed in rehab.
 Come to find out the doc was dipping into his own meds .How convenient.